fabianbaumert/habitly/README.md

 # 📱 Habitly – Habit Tracker App

 **Habitly** is a minimalistic and clean mobile app that helps users build and maintain positive habits.
-Built with Flutter for both **iOS** and **Android**, it provides features like habit tracking, daily reminders, progress overviews, and feedback submission – all powered by modern tools like Firebase and Riverpod.
+Built with Flutter for both **iOS** and **Android**, it provides features like habit tracking, daily reminders, progress overviews, and feedback submission – all powered by modern tools like Firebase, Riverpod, Hive and Dio.

 ---